zeruth/OSJR/README.md

 ![discordRPC](https://i.imgur.com/f4qJYlo.png)

+-OSJR repo changes are also listed in discord now.

 ### Hooks are once again included.

 - If you are really interested in knowing how I get them, take a look at my Runelite fork commits.